 - Turn off Xbox Music Cloud Collection.

 - Reconnect your Lumia smartphone to your computer.

 4. Change the General settings of your USB device

 - Make sure that your Lumia smartphone is connected.

-- From the menu choose Open devices and printers.
+- Choose Open devices and printers.

-- Click on the dropdown box and select When this device connects open Windows Explorer to view files.
+- Click on the drop-down box and select When this device connects open Windows Explorer to view files.

 - Click OK.

 - Disconnect your phone and restart your computer.